neilwangweili/rust-guide/documents/mars_rover.md

 #### 关系：

 1 has a 2,3.
-3 has a 4.
-5 have some 6.
+3 has a 4,5.
 Implementations of 6: Turn, Move.

 ### Tasking: